jbcodeforce/ML-studies/docs/ml/deep-learning.md

 model_0
 ```

-Or use a subclass of `nn.Module` as demonstrated in [classifier.ipynb](https://github.com/jbcodeforce/ML-studies/tree/master/pytorch/classifier.ipynb) notebook, to search for the circle classes in sklearn circles dataset, or a multi classes classification in [multiclass-classifier.ipynb]
+Or use a subclass of pyTorch `nn.Module` as demonstrated in [classifier.ipynb](https://github.com/jbcodeforce/ML-studies/tree/master/pytorch/classification/classifier.ipynb) notebook, to search for the circle classes in sklearn circles dataset, or a multi classes classification in [multiclass-classifier.ipynb](https://github.com/jbcodeforce/ML-studies/tree/master/pytorch/classification/multiclass-classifier.ipynb).

 ## Learning